-Emotion Dysregulation, also known as Emotional Dysregulation, Linehan's Profile or Borderline Personality Disorder (BPD), is a serious and complex mental health problem.
+BPD is a serious and misunderstood disorder that manifests differently in each person.
 It’s the most common personality disorder.
 It’s like being born without an emotional skin; no barrier to ward off real or perceived emotional assaults.

 People with BPD have difficulty regulating or handling their emotions or controlling their impulses and often have an intense fear of being abandoned.
 This combination of lack of emotional regulation and need for stable relationships can lead to trouble with maintaining healthy relationships, a positive self-image, and can lead to unpredictable behaviour, self-harm, and suicidal thoughts and/or actions.1 They are highly sensitive to what is going on around them and can react with intense emotions to small changes in their environment.